ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-11-07-Connect-SfB.md

 ```

 ### -Server
-Specify the name of the Lync Server to connect to.
+Specify the name of the Skype for Business / Lync Server to connect to.

 ```yaml
 Type: Object